Dylan097/Project-1/README.md

 - One div not showing in contest section.
 Used box-sizing: border-box in style.css to fix.
 - Divs in about us section colliding with eachother after 950px size change.
 Used clear: both in style.css to fix.
 - Most icons not showing on the contest section.
 Changed each broken icon so they show for each div in index.html and contact-us.html.
+- In microsoft edge, sign-up form presented on top of the cover text at 565px or less width.
+I changed the top from 53% to 250px in the form id for 565px or less width.

 #### Unfixed Bugs